alimanfoo/numpydoc_decorator/README.md

     """,
     parameters=dict(
-        name="The name of the person to greet.", language="The language in which to greet as an ISO 639-1 code."
+        name="The name of the person to greet.", language="The language in which to greet as an ISO 639-1 code.", ),
-    ),
     returns=dict(
         greeting="A pleasant greeting.",